THC Gummies Variety Pack | Boost Edibles

 CBD Oil For Mental Illness:

-CBD’s effectiveness for mental illnesses hasn’t been proven by science, but initial results from research are promising.
+The theory that CBD is effectiveness for mental illness hasn’t been proven by science, but initial results from research are promising.
 In 2019 Remedy Review surveyed over 1,000 people asking whether they felt CBD was effective in treating their anxiety.
-Remedy Review then compared the results to a group experiencing treatment with pharmaceutical drugs.
+Remedy Review then compared the results of the CBD group to another group experiencing treatment with pharmaceutical drugs.
 What they found was quite remarkable.

 64% of those in the study reported CBD to be “extremely effective.”
 Furthermore, many people in the study said they were seriously concerned about high costs and addiction risks when considering whether to use pharmaceutical drugs to treat their anxiety.
 CBD, on the other hand, comes with the benefit of being cheaper, non-addictive and causes no serious side effects.